ethereum/eth-tester/README.md

 * `gas`: Sets the gas limit for transaction execution (integer).
 * `value`: The amount of ether in wei that should be sent with the transaction (integer).
 * `data`: The data for the transaction (hexadecimal string).
+* `chain_id`: The integer id for the chain the transaction is meant to interact with.

 In addition to the above, the following parameters are added based on the type of transaction being sent: